The DBA Is Wages Driven

-Truth be told, average weekly wage is probably the most heavily litigated issue under the Longshore Act/ Defense Base Act.
-And there are special rules for DBA workers' that don't apply to Longshore workers.
+Truth be told, average weekly wage is probably the most heavily litigated issue under the Defense Base Act.

 It's All About Danger And Risks

-The basis for this is the Defense Base Act courts have recognized the danger and risk faced by DBA workers.
-The reality is DBA employer's pay higher wages in order to provide incentive for DBA workers to encounter these hazards and risks.
+The reality is DBA employer's pay higher wages in order to provide incentive for DBA workers who deal with work environment hazards and risks.
 When a DBA worker is injured after being enticed to work in a dangerous environment in return for higher wages, it is disingenuous to suggest that his earning capacity should not be calculated based upon the full amount of the earnings lost due to the injury.

 Telephonic Emergency Informal Conference